New Women: Reception

-The portrayal of the new woman by Ruan Linyu was also heavily criticized for her way of life and using “suicide as the ultimate way of protesting against discrimination and gossip.”
-In an attempt to clear accusations that the movie was “condoning” the suicide of New Women, the producers agreed to screen the film at a fundraiser for a women's educational centre on International Women's Day, March 8.
+The portrayal of the new woman by Ruan Linyu was also heavily criticized for her way of life and for using suicide "as the ultimate way of protesting against discrimination and gossip."
+In an attempt to clear accusations that the movie was "condoning" the suicide of New Women, the producers agreed to screen the film at a fundraiser for a women's educational centre on International Women's Day, March 8.

-The suicide of the film's star, Ruan Lingyu, by barbituate overdose exactly one month after the movie premiered caused further controversy.
+The suicide of the film's star, Ruan Lingyu, by barbiturate overdose exactly one month after the movie premiered caused further controversy.
 Her death was purportedly due to the gossip and exposure surrounding her personal life.
 In her final note, she stated, "Gossip is a fearful thing", attributing her suicide to the same kind of media harassment her character Wei Ming experienced.
 The idea of the protagonist's "crisis in subjectivity" was brought to life by Ruan's suicide.
 It provoked much debate in the Shanghai news media on the controversy over the representation and status of women in popular culture and shed a light on the increasing feminist problems of modernity.
 Much discussion surrounded the similarities between Ai Xia, Ruan Lingyu, and her character Wei Ming, all sources of scrutiny in 'the woman question' of urban China in the 1930s.